National Irregular Check File (FNCI)

 Access to the entire FNCI

-If you are a check recipient (mostly merchants), you can access the entire file.
-You must then be a subscriber to the FNCI-Verification service managed by the Banque de France.
+To do this, you must be a subscriber to the FNCI-Verification service managed by the Banque de France.

 Limited access to its own data

-To find out if your account details are stored in this file and to check the information, you can make an online request.
+To find out if your bank account details are stored in this file and to check the information, you can make an online request.
 You can also send a letter to the Banque de France or go there.

 Répondez aux questions successives et les réponses s’afficheront automatiquement